NRS 200.605 is the Nevada law which prohibits hazing. This statute defines hazing as:

 Law enforcement may perform arrests, searches, and seizures only if they have probable cause to believe criminal activity has occurred.
 If the attorney can show that the police lacked probable cause or violated Nevada warrant procedures, then the defendant can file a Nevada motion to suppress evidence:

 This motion asks the judge to throw out all the evidence the police found from their unlawful activity.
 If the judge agrees and grants the motion, the case may be dismissed for lack of proof.
-The prosecution has the burden to prove a defendant guilty of hazing beyond a reasonable doubt before he/she can be convicted, which is a very high bar.
+The prosecution has the burden to prove a defendant guilty of hazing beyond a reasonable doubt before he/she can be convicted at trial, which is a very high bar.

 Arguably, hazing under NRS 200.605 can be considered a crime of moral turpitude in Nevada.
 Therefore, aliens who are facing hazing charges risk deportation if they get convicted.